Andy Robertson admits Scotland 'didn't show up' in World Cup play-off defeat to Ukraine

-Scotland's 2022 World Cup hopes ended after a 3-1 defeat by Ukraine in their play-off semi-final at Hampden Park; Andy Robertson: "Our performances beforehand were really good but to be honest we didn't really show up"
+Scotland's World Cup hopes ended after 3-1 defeat by Ukraine in play-off semi-final at Hampden Park; Andy Robertson: "Our performances beforehand were really good but we didn't really show up"; Ukraine boss Oleksandr Petrakov dedicated team's win to people fighting in their country

 Scotland captain Andy Robertson admits his side "didn't show up" as Ukraine ended their World Cup hopes at an emotionally-charged Hampden Park.